winanda150/winanda150/README.md

 ### Hi, I'm WinandaDev 👋

-A developer who is passionate about building web developers, exploring new technologies, and sharing creative ideas.
-If there is any problem with the website I created or if you have any suggestions, please contact me via email or social media.
+A developer passionate about building websites, exploring new technologies, and sharing creative ideas.
+If you have any issues with the websites I build or have any suggestions, please contact me via email or social media.

 📧 Email: winandabekul150@gmail.com